Abrosss/Workspace/README.md

 Here are the instructions on setting up the project locally.

+Replace everything in angle brackets with your <relevant_data> without including the brackets

 ### Installation

-1. Fork <a href="https://github.com/Abrosss/Workspace">this</a> repository
+1. Fork <a href="https://github.com/Abrosss/Workspace">this</a> repository.
-2. Clone your fork
+2. Clone your fork.
    ```sh
    git clone  https://github.com/<your_name>/Workspace.git
    ```
-3. Navigate to the project directory
+3. Navigate to the project directory.
    ```sh
    cd Workspace
    ```